Thomas Butler Maps

-This year there is a very varied programme, with something to suit everyone.
+There will be a new programme for the next year, with something to suit everyone.
 If you intend to go, please contact the Leader at least the day before stating where you will meet.
 In the event of very bad weather confirm with leader on the day to see if the walk is going ahead.

 see Walks Page for details of the walks programme.